 Gubbins Running Ahead is family owned and operated.
 Beginning solely as a venue dedicated to running sneakers and apparel, the business has expanded over the years to include a myriad of sports and leisure activity equipment, including tennis, weight lifting, basketball, football, baseball/softball, lacrosse, field hockey, swimming and much more.
 All of the members of our staff are athletes themselves and are knowledgeable in a variety of sports.
 To find out more about the Gubbins Staff, click on their photos to the left and learn about their individual accomplishments.
 Our Gubbins Team is ready and willing to help you with all your sporting goods needs.
-Come visit us soon at any one of our four locations.
+Come visit us soon at any one of our three locations.
 We look forward to meeting you!

 Barbara Gubbins (December 29, 1959) grew up playing sports at a time when many females steered clear of athletics.
 By the time she graduated from Ward Melville High School in 1978, Barbara had excelled in field hockey, basketball, volleyball and softball, often voted Captain of the team and receiving MVP honors.
 Barbara did not begin running competitively until college, when her endurance on the lacrosse field caught the attention of the track coaches.
 Barbara took to the sport immediately, achieving All American honors in Cross Country in 1983 and in Indoor Track in 1985.
 As a nationally ranked runner and Olympic trials qualifier, Barbara was a Nike sponsored athlete.
 After graduating from Stony Brook University in 1985 with a Bachelor of Science in Nursing, Barbara continued to train, joining the Warren Street Racing Team in NYC, of which she is still an active member.
 Barbara recently received All American honors in both the mile and 3000m in the Women’s Masters (over 40) category.
 She is also well known in the Long Island running circuit due to her proven staying power, appearing on the cover of Island Wide Running and in Running Times magazine for her many outstanding performances.
 When not working at one of the four Gubbins stores, Barbara continues to run on a daily basis and dominate local road races.